fpom/pytl/README.md

 ## Translating to a specific syntax

 Class `Phi` has methods to translate a formula to a specific syntax.
+Doing so, the formula is checked to be valid w.r.t. the requested syntax.

+### CTL

 `Phi.ctl()` returns a new AST whose quantifiers have been collapsed with the following modality.
 For instance: